-When I first started collecting baseball cards in 1987, it seemed like the entire nation had gone cuckoo for cocoa puffs about sports cards.
+When I first started collecting baseball cards in 1987, it seemed like the entire nation had gone cuckoo for cocoa puffs over sports cards.
 In only its third year of production, the Beckett Baseball Card Monthly (BBCM) magazine had become what seemed like the Wall Street Journal for collectors.
 The masses were really beginning to actually "invest" in the sports card hobby like it was really some sort of stock market.
 Newer card prices were skyrocketing only a couple years after production, while vintage card prices continued to climb steadily each month.

 It seems to me that I was introduced to the hobby at the same time that the rest of nation was also "discovering" baseball cards on a grand scale.
 There were reports of people actually suing their own parents for throwing away their baseball cards as kids only decades earlier (BBCM, 1/89).
 Card dealers were experiencing robberies and even violence at the hands of desperate prospectors.
 There was really a craze all over about baseball cards in the late '80s that everybody seemed to be openingly talking about.
 People were hoarding new product in bulk, hoping to gain huge profits from resale years later.
 Confidence in the card industry was so great, that most people seemed to think that all you had to do was hold on to your product and watch it increase in value with age.
 I still remember my first '70s card ('77T G.Sutherland), my first '60s card ('69T B.Allison), and my first '50s card ('59T R.Nixon), which I kept in a plexi-glass holder until the 2000's.